Edictum

 String-based boundary matching

-Sandbox contracts match file paths and domains using string prefix comparison and fnmatch patterns.
+Sandbox rulesets match file paths and domains using string prefix comparison and fnmatch patterns.
 This is not semantic analysis.
 A path like /workspace/../etc/shadow is resolved via os.path.realpath() before comparison (so that traversal is caught), but the matching itself operates on strings, not on filesystem semantics.

 Heuristic command parsing